 How cold is Switzerland at Christmas?

 Switzerland in December can be quite cold, with temperatures varying depending on the region and elevation.
-Here’s a general overview.
-In the main cities like Zurich, Geneva, and Bern, daytime temperatures typically range from 0°C to 7°C (32°F to 45°F).
-Nighttime temperatures can drop to around -2°C to 2°C (28°F to 36°F).
-However, in the Swiss Alps, temperatures are colder, with resorts like Zermatt and St. Moritz experiencing daytime highs of -2°C to 3°C (28°F to 37°F) and nighttime lows often dropping to -10°C or lower (14°F and below).
-Snowfall is common in the Swiss Alps, so it is a popular destination for a winter-wonderland holiday.
+In major cities like Zurich, Geneva, and Bern, daytime temperatures typically range from 0°C to 7°C (32°F to 45°F), while nighttime temperatures often drop to between -2°C and 2°C (28°F to 36°F).
+In the Swiss Alps, it’s colder – resorts like Zermatt and St. Moritz see daytime highs around -2°C to 3°C (28°F to 37°F), with nighttime lows often falling to -10°C or even lower (14°F and below).
+Snowfall is common in the Swiss Alps, making them a popular destination for a true winter-wonderland escape.

 lucerne weekend